bauersmichel/javascript/README.md

 **[⬆ back to top](#table-of-contents)**

 ## Functions

-  <a name="functions--declarations"></a><a name="7.1"></a>
-  - [7.1](#functions--declarations) Use named function expressions instead of function declarations. eslint: [`func-style`](http://eslint.org/docs/rules/func-style) jscs: [`disallowFunctionDeclarations`](http://jscs.info/rule/disallowFunctionDeclarations)

-    > Why?
-Function declarations are hoisted, which means that it’s easy - too easy - to reference the function before it is defined in the file.
-This harms readability and maintainability.
-If you find that a function’s definition is large or complex enough that it is interfering with understanding the rest of the file, then perhaps it’s time to extract it to its own module!
-Don’t forget to name the expression - anonymous functions can make it harder to locate the problem in an Error’s call stack. ([Discussion](https://github.com/airbnb/javascript/issues/794))

-    ```javascript
-    // bad
-    function foo() {
-      // ...
-    }

-    // bad
-    const foo = function () {
-      // ...
-    };

-    // good
-    const foo = function bar() {
-      // ...
-    };
-    ```

   <a name="functions--iife"></a><a name="7.2"></a>
   - [7.2](#functions--iife) Wrap immediately invoked function expressions in parentheses. eslint: [`wrap-iife`](http://eslint.org/docs/rules/wrap-iife.html) jscs: [`requireParenthesesAroundIIFE`](http://jscs.info/rule/requireParenthesesAroundIIFE)